 By commenting on blogs over the years I have developed some crafty friendships with people I adore.
 I can’t wait to ever meet them in person.

 I don’t want to just grow my audience, hearts, tweets, or followers.
 I want to inspire their own creativeness by sharing my journey.
+Although I guess the first stage in helping others with their creativity is to make sure that they follow my account.
+The more followers I have, the more likely other accounts are to follow too.
+I think that if my audience doesn’t start growing in the next couple of weeks, I will consider using socialfollow that my friend told me about which has given her a large number of followers since she started using it.
+I just really want to inspire as many people as possible.
 Maybe it’s the health educator in me, but there is a desire to help others.
 Here’s what you can expect from me going forward:

 - Transparency and honesty on posts.